-I have received Michelle M. Johnson, Ph.D.'s Notice agency's methods for protecting the privacy of my health care services to me. •
+I have received Michelle M. Wedig, Ph.D.'s Notice of Privacy Practices, which describes this agency's methods for protecting the privacy of my health information that is used in providing health care services to me.

-1
+Client (or Personal Representative)

-Client (or Personal Representative) Date
+Date